PkuCuipy/icv-assignments/README.md

 2. Implement Uniform-sampling & Furthest-point-sampling Algorithm for sampling on mesh; Use EMD & CD to measure distance between point clouds;
 3. Implement marching-cube algorithm, which can transform the implicit representation of a 3D-model to mesh representation;
 4. Implement the classic deeplearning model for 3D point-cloud learning: PointNet;
-5. Finetune a Mask RCNN model to fit a dataset created by yourself and then use mAP to evaluate the performance of that model on your dataset;
+5. Finetune a Mask RCNN model to fit a self-defined dataset, and then use mAP to evaluate the model's performance;